RemiHurstel/Macroeconometrics-and-Machine-Learning/README.md

 ### pyfredapi documentation

-You can find the documentation of the pyfredapi on this [link](https://pyfredapi.readthedocs.io/en/latest/).
+You can find the documentation of pyfredapi on this [link](https://pyfredapi.readthedocs.io/en/latest/).

 ## Structure

+The repository contains:

+* a folder `data` which contains the inputs we dowload for the model and the meanings of each of the vairables used as imputs
+* a Python notebook `download.ipynb` which download the macroeconomics data from the FRED website using `pyfredapi`
+* a R Markdown notebook `inflation_forecasting.Rmd` wich contains our model and the different fit and forecasts with analysis.

+If you just want to see our Random Forest model, you don't need to run the `download.ipynb` notebook.
+You only need to use the `inflation_forecasting.Rmd` file.

 ## Macroeconomics data

 List of the data we use:

 |    fred code    | Description                                                                                           |
 | :-------------: | ----------------------------------------------------------------------------------------------------- |